monicamarcelac/Temperature/README.md

 # The Project
-Temperature is a DataViz Analysis, the aim is generate some insigths about (To document)
+Temperature is a DataViz Analysis using Power BI and D3, the aim is generate some insigths about (To document)

 #### Demo: https://bit.ly/2R8u6R9